Skip to main content

 • Any relevant provisions of the 2000 Act as amended or associated Regulations,

-• The national interest and any effect the performance of the Board's functions may have on issues of strategic economic or social importance to the State,
+• The national interest and any effect the performance of the Commission's functions may have on issues of strategic economic or social importance to the State,

 • The National Planning Framework and any regional planning guidelines for the time being in force, and